-Show Menus, Offers, Reviews, and Services on TV
+Screen Management Software for Menus, Offers, Reviews, and Services

 GlooTV helps businesses use TVs for products, offers, reviews, posters, service lists, and menu screens.
 It gives teams one simple way to keep every screen current from one place.